 Bart Astor is a recognized expert in life's transitions and eldercare.
-He's the author of the recently released book, AARP Roadmap for the Rest of Your Life: Smart Choices about Money, Health, Work, Lifestyle, and Pursuing Your Dreams.
+He's the author of the Washington Post bestseller, AARP Roadmap for the Rest of Your Life: Smart Choices about Money, Health, Work, Lifestyle, and Pursuing Your Dreams.
 His unexpected personal journey led him to write his best-selling book, Baby Boomer's Guide to Caring for Aging Parents, now in its second printing and critically regarded for being today's must-have healthcare resource.
-Bart has appeared on numerous TV and radio shows, including ABC's "Good Morning America," PBS's "MarketPlace," AARP Radio, and Ric Edelman's "The Truth About Money."
+Bart has appeared on numerous TV and radio shows, including ABC's "Good Morning America," PBS's "MarketPlace," AARP Radio, Boomers Rock radio, and Ric Edelman's "The Truth About Money."
 His perspective comes from personal experience, both good and bad, and sometimes that's what matters most.

 Bart has written eleven other books, numerous articles, testimony, grant proposals, training and technical manuals, white papers, and website content on a variety of subjects including eldercare, student financial aid, college admission, insurance, buying a home, and corporate social responsibility.
 He was also the publisher and founder of the College Planning Quarterly.

 Bart can be contacted at Bart@BartAstor.com.
 Follow him on Facebook and Twitter at #bartastor.

 Solid solutions and step-by-step instructions for planning the next stage of your life